U.S. sending 175 Marines to Romania as part of Africa crisis team

 To accommodate the additional Marines, U.S. officials in Romania sought and received permission from the government to have up to 600 Marines in the country at any given time, Warren said.

-The 175 additional Marines being sent to Romania will be coming from Camp Lejeune in North Carolina and will be attached to the Special Purpose Marine Air-Ground Task Force - Crisis Response, which was created following the attack on the U.S. consulate in Benghazi, Libya.
+The 175 additional Marines being sent to Romania will be coming from Camp Lejeune in North Carolina and will be attached to the Special Purpose Marine Air-Ground Task Force - Crisis Response, which was created in the wake of the attack on the U.S. consulate in Benghazi, Libya.

 "This ... is frankly not linked to the current situation in Ukraine," Warren said.
 "They belong to Africom (U.S. Africa Command) and the purpose of them is to be able to respond to crises, really throughout the region."

-The new Marines will expand the size of the crisis response force to 975 from 800.
-The Pentagon said about 800 Marines are now stationed at Moron, up from 500 earlier in the year after the Spanish government expanded the number that would be hosted there to a maximum 850.
+The new Marines will expand the size of the crisis response force to 675 from 500.

-(Additional reporting by Andrea Shalal; Editing by Eric Walsh and Mohammad Zargham)